alexmasselot/swiss-transport-realtime/README.md

 a nodejs + express + react/redux

     cd components/web-realtime-viewer
-	nvm use 4.2 #to use a recent nodejs npm start
+	nvm use 4.2 # to use a recent nodejs (or more recent) npm install
+	npm start

 And head to http://localhost:3000